Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-application-passed

-What Is Cloudflare Pages?
+What is Cloudflare Pages?

 Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.